milroyg/wordpress-dfes/wp-content/plugins/premium-addons-for-elementor/readme.txt

 [Support](https://my.leap13.com/contact-support/) | [Docs](https://premiumaddons.com/docs/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) | [Video Tutorials](https://www.youtube.com/channel/UCXcJ9BeO2sKKHor7Q9VglTQ) | [Facebook Group](https://facebook.com/groups/premiumAddons) | [Upgrade to Pro](https://premiumaddons.com/pro/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)

 ### New: Image Carousel Option
-We have recently added Source option in our Premium Carousel widget which helps you to create an image carousel/slider in a second jus by selecting the images you want from site's media library.
+We have recently added Source option in our Premium Carousel widget which helps you to create an image carousel/slider in a second just by selecting the images you want from site's media library.

 ### New: Performance and Speed Improvements
 Premium Addons for Elementor is now much faster than ever.
 Only the required JS files will be loaded on your page to boost your page loading speed and site performance.
 All the editor loading issues have been fixed to make your site faster and minimize the time it takes for Elementor editor to load.